Vanderbilt University Medical Center Associate Program Manager in Nashville, Tennessee

 • Manage inventory and make purchases of supplies and equipment for assigned programs

-• Update and maintain various documents, informational materials, websites, lists, etc. related to faculty’s research and academic roles
+• Update and maintain various documents, informational materials, lists, etc. related to faculty’s research and academic roles

 • Support faculty in the preparation of materials for publication, including copy editing and formatting documents, manuscripts, papers, etc.